Global Agenda Council on Financing & Capital 2012-2014

 - A failure by the media to present bias-free reports about the financial system

-“But in the current environment, certain impediments make it harder for capital to flow where it is most needed.”
+“In the current environment, certain impediments make it harder for capital to flow where it is most needed.”

 The Council will conduct a brief survey and use the results to provide an opinion on the differences between perceptions of what is happening in the SME space and reality.
 The ultimate goal is to use the Council’s survey results, as well as other literature, to find ways to improve access to finance for SMEs.